-Inviting people to your wedding can be lots of fun – after the stress of choosing your guest list, as it shows the day is quickly approaching and may make the whole thing feel more real.
-However, it is at this moment during the wedding-planning process when you will have the trickiest waters to navigate in terms of etiquette: who to invite, the question to include a plus one or not, and more.
-Now that many couples are staying together for several years before tying the knot themselves, your mother’s old etiquette guide may not have sufficient advice when it comes to your list of attendees and how to address wedding invitations.
+Inviting people to your wedding can be lots of fun – after the stress of choosing your guest list, as it shows the big day is quickly approaching and may make the whole celebration feel more real.
+However, it is at this moment during the wedding-planning process when you will have the trickiest waters to navigate in terms of what to do: who to invite, the question to include a plus one or not, and so much more.
+Now that many couples choose to stay together for several years before tying the knot themselves, your mother’s old wedding etiquette guide may not have sufficient advice when it comes to your list of attendees and how to address wedding invitations.

-Offering a plus one for single wedding guests is always a nice gesture for single guests, but it's important to keep in mind that established couples are considered a social unit – whether they've been together for months or years.
-While it is not your place to judge how serious a relationship is – after all, some people get engagements after only a few weeks – it's best to have a consistent policy when it comes to choosing the duos who will be invited to your wedding and therefore both listed on your wedding invitation.
+Offering a plus one for single wedding guests is always a nice gesture, but it's important to keep in mind that established couples are considered a social unit – whether they've been together for months or years.
+While it is not your place to judge how serious a relationship is – after all, some people get engaged after only a few weeks – it's best to have a consistent policy when it comes to choosing the duos who will be invited to your wedding and therefore both listed on your wedding invitation.
 As much as you may want to keep the guest list from growing, including all sweethearts is the easiest way to keep from upsetting or offending any of your friends and family.

-You must put both guests' names on the invitation, even if you have never met the significant other.
-It should not be difficult to learn the name before you send out the invitations.
 If you know both of the people in the relationship, there is no excuse for not including both of their names, despite the fact that you would have only invited one of them if they were not a couple.
-Your brother's girlfriend probably knows not to go to the wedding if they break up, but that doesn't mean she wouldn't be hurt to be called "and guest" after spending Thanksgiving with your family.
+For example, your brother's girlfriend probably knows not to go to the wedding if they break up, but that doesn't mean she wouldn't be hurt to be called "and guest" on the outer envelope after spending Thanksgiving with your family.